 For more information, see the chapter about using DMF Manager in the DMF administrator's guide.
 You can use the Help button in DMF Manager to access the Getting Started information or the entire DMF administrator's guide.

-4. Populate DMF Manager with the sample DMF configuration file for COPAN MAID use.
-To do this, right-click in the Overview panel and select:
+4. Populate DMF Manager with the appropriate sample DMF configuration file .
+To do this, right-click in the Overview panel and select one of the following: